Path-of-Modifiers/pathofmodifiersapp/src/backend/app/app/api/api_v1/README.md

 Delete a modifier by key and value for "modifierId" and optional "position".

+Dominant key is "modifierId".

 Returns a message that the modifier was deleted.

+Always deletes one modifier.

 ![delete_modifier](https://github.com/Ivareh/pathofmodifiersapp/assets/69577035/e906d3ef-d7ae-4154-90a2-c1d047262422)